01 of 07

 Pin the Beak on the Penguin

 Another classic party game is Pin the Tail on the Donkey.
-This game can be adapted to suit just about any party theme, including a penguin theme.
+This game can be adapted to suit just about any party theme, including penguins.

-To set up for the game, draw a large penguin on a piece of poster board, and then and cut out the beak.
-Have the birthday child and his pals help you paint or color and decorate the penguin, and then hang it up on a wall.
-If you prefer, you can also have a picture of a penguin blown up and printed to poster size.
-Blindfold players and see who can tape... the beak back in the correct place.
+To set up for the game, draw a large penguin on a piece of poster board and then cut out and save the beak, attaching a piece of tape to it like a tail.
+Have the birthday child and his pals help you decorate the penguin with paint or crayons, and then hang it up on a wall.
+(If you prefer, you can also have a picture of a penguin blown up and printed to poster size.)
+Blindfold players and see who can tape the beak back in the correct place.

 07 of 07